 Intentionally setting myself to fail achieves two things.
 First, it saves time because it will otherwise take multiple tries to find a good ratio for every color, which would have drastically added to the research hours with more than fifty colors at hand.
 Second, failed and bad quality colors are more useful for me as a researcher (although the practitioner inside me often screams in dismay during this process), as they show a wider spectrum of material properties and effects that the historical master works in museums and libraries do not.
 The paint-making process is rather straightforward.
 For each color, I mixed 1 portion of pigment and about 1.5 portion of gum water, and mulled for fifteen minutes (Fig. 2/Vid.
 1).
 I did the tests with the fresh paints right off the slap and cleaned up the tools before moving onto the next color.
 This set of motion took, on average, forty-five minutes, and was repeated close to fifty times.

 Fig. 2/Vid.
-1. Mulling paint in home lab, showing only two minutes of the process (click here to see the video on Flickr).
+1. Mulling paint in home lab, showing only two minutes of the process (or link to Youtube).

 Repeating this standardized process many times transformed my understanding of the pigments from abstract text that I read about in books to personal descriptions generated by my own experience.
 After a while, it became intuitive skills that my body could perform without too much thinking required.
 I started to pick up patterns and identify the potential issues of working with earth, mineral, metal-based, and lake pigments.
 Despite the subtle nuances, pigments made of similar materials—such as earth pigments that include ochres and umbers—behave more or less the same.
 Recognizing my own accumulation of material knowledge through repetition was exciting, but the process was less so.
 For some, mulling paints is relaxing and therapeutic; for me, it was unfortunately boring.